 How do you get started in undergraduate research?

-- identify your interests: Which biological field or sub-discipline “turns you on”?
+- identify your interests: Which STEM field or sub-discipline “turns you on”?
 What sort of question intrigues you?
 You may be able to find a match between your interests, and those of one or more of our faculty members.
 See the list at the bottom of this page.
 Take the next step: look-up the faculty member’s website (links are located elsewhere on this same site) and look into the research being conducted.
 If you like what you see, contact the faculty member and inquire about the possibility of current or future openings in his or her lab.

 - be inquisitive: ask professors to tell you something about their research

 - be open-minded: what matters is to do research of some kind, you are not necessarily committing your entire life to that particular project; your primary goal should be to find a lab that will provide you with a good research experience

 - be committed: it takes time to train you; professors will be interested in research students who can devote sufficient time and who are able and willing to make a long term commitment to a project

 - be persistent: if your first choice is full, don't give up- go visit another research group; make and keep appointments to discuss research with a faculty member